AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/integration.md

 ![starter kit diagram](../../_images/starter-kit.png)

+## Preprocessing and postprocessing

+- Preprocessing data - Any preprocessing needed before calling the Adobe Commerce API can be implemented in the `preProcess` function in the `pre.js` file.
+- Postprocess data - Any postprocessing needed after calling the Adobe Commerce API can be implemented in the `postProcess` function in the `post.js` file.

 ## Notify the external application

 This runtime action is responsible for notifying the external back-office application when an `<object>` is created, updated, or deleted in Adobe Commerce.